mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 - `Part 7 - Loading Image Data.ipynb`
 - `Part 8 - Transfer Learning.ipynb`

-However, they focus only on fully connected / linear networks; CNNs, RNNs, GANs & Co. are covered in dedicated modules and with example projects in Section 10: [10.
-Lab: Example Projects](#10.-Lab:-Example-Projects).
+However, they focus only on fully connected / linear networks; CNNs, RNNs, GANs & Co. are covered in dedicated modules and with example projects in Section 10: "Lab: Example Projects".

-#### File: `helper.py`:
+#### File: `helper.py`

 ```python
 import matplotlib.pyplot as plt